Jean-Baptiste de La Quintinie: Biography

-Built with the objective of supplying the tables of the royal court with fresh produce, the Potager du roi provided several tons of fruit and vegetables each year.
+Built with the objective of supplying the tables of the royal court with fresh produce, the potager du roi provided several tons of fruit and vegetables each year.
 The garden also became a site for horticultural experiments.
-To satisfy the king's desires, Jean Baptiste de La Quintinie developed cultivation techniques for off-season production – strawberries at the end of March,^{:11}, asparagus in winter or lettuce in December.
-He also contributes to the improvement of the cultivation of fruit trees, particularly their pruning, an activity that the king enjoyed practising himself.
+To satisfy the king's desires, La Quintinie developed cultivation techniques for off-season production – strawberries at the end of March,^{:11}, asparagus in winter or lettuce in December.
+He also contributed to the improvement of the cultivation of fruit trees, particularly their pruning, an activity that the king enjoyed practising himself.